4 Tactics to Improve Your Sales Forecasting (and Why You Should Do it in the First Place)

 Your acquisitions department depends on the sales to…make new acquisitions.
 The reverse is true: if your acquisition department can’t acquire all the parts or products you need to sell, your forecast is moot.
 They need to be involved at any stage of the forecast process since what you’re selling depends on them.

 Your financial department has a different overview of your finances than sales.
 More importantly, they tend to be less naturally inclined to optimism than your sales reps.
 Their view over sales projections is crucial and so is their involvement in analyzing the accuracy of forecasts and figuring out how to fine-tune them in the future.
+If you have a SaaS business they will be the ones taking care of your SaaS spend management so not taking into account their opinion on the matter will be a mistake.

 Your marketing department needs the money from sales to fuel its campaigns.
 Based on the sales forecasts, they can also plan their expenses better and put their budget where it can make a bigger difference.
 For instance, if the quarter is nearly over and you still have a lot to sell to meet your forecast, your marketers can get involved by switching gears and investing more in promoting the products with the highest margins or those products that are slugging behind.